spamhaus/spamassassin-dqs/README.md

 ## Support and feedback

 We would be happy to receive some feedback from you.
 If you notice any problem with this installation, please drop us a note at datafeed-support@spamteq.com and we'll try to do our best to help you.

+Remember that we are going to support only the latest version, so please before opening a support request be sure to be running the up to date code

+## Acnowledgements

+We'd like to thank everyone for their suggestions.
+This plugin has been written by using other more well-written plugins as examples, especially [HashBL](https://github.com/smfreegard/HashBL/) from where we borrowed a lot of code.